 Tik Tok is currently the latest and greatest social media app.
 A few years from now, it will be a different company.
 However, we shouldn’t forget the first wave of social media platforms.
 In that wave are Facebook, LinkedIn, and Twitter (Google+ folded a few years ago).
 Facebook has billions of users, and LinkedIn is fast approaching 700 million users.
 Twitter’s 300 million users pale by comparison but are still sizeable compared to Snapchat’s roughly 210 million members.

-Twitter is still a robust platform to make money on, but let’s first take stock of where it is in 2020.
+Twitter is still a robust platform to make money on, but let’s first take stock of its current status.

 - CEO: Jack Dorsey

 - Monetizable users (users who see ads): 145 million

 - 30 million (or 20%) of Twitter’s daily users are American

 - 44% of American 18- to 24-year-olds use Twitter

 - More stats here

 As with any social media platform, you should have a business/marketing plan that outlines your goals and activities.
 For example, you will use Twitter as a free traffic source for your website.
 You’ll post twice daily using automatic posting/scheduling software.
 At the end of each quarter, you’ll review your activities and results.
 Without a plan, you could fall prey to the wastefulness that engulfs much of social media usage.
 For example, bickering with others with no end in sight.